INCOD3/SecHex-Spyware-Advanced-/README.md

 # Spyware-Advanced

-Hey, this is my new Project "BXSC-RAT"! 🕷 (Source is currently private...)
+Hey, this is my new Project "SecHex-RAT"! 🕷 (Source is currently private...)

 ## Full Features:
 -Discord Webhooks / Telegram Bot